Tony Lawson: Debates

-Lawson has engaged in debates with numerous contributors, including, early on, over the use of econometrics, and later, regarding the value of ontology to social theorising, including to feminist theorising.
+Lawson has engaged in numerous debates with various contributors, many of which are published, including, early on, over the use of econometrics and indeed mathematical economic modelling of any sort as practiced, and later, regarding the value of ontology to social theorising, including to feminist theorising.
 In addition, Edward Fullbrook’s Ontology and Economics: Tony Lawson and his Critics, contains a series of debates between Lawson and leading heterodox economists.
 Recently Lawson has debated the relative advantages of competing conceptions of social ontology with several ontologists such as John Searle, Doug Porpora and Colin Wight.
 Moreover, he has debated the nature of specific social existents, such as money, with Searle and Geoffrey Ingham.